How To Do The Gomukhasana And What Are Its Benefits?

 Beginner’s Tips

 Beginners usually find it difficult to get their sitting bones to rest evenly on the floor.
 This makes stacking the knees evenly over each other quite difficult.
 The spine cannot extend itself properly when the pelvis is tilted.
-So use a blanket or bolster to support and lift the sitting bones.
+Using props like blocks, straps, blankets, or bolsters can provide additional support to lift the sitting bones and enhance stability, making the pose more accessible.
+Further, practicing Gomukhasana in front of a mirror can help ensure proper alignment and body positioning.
+By incorporating these tips, you can gradually work towards a deeper and more comfortable practice.

 Advanced Pose Variations